 - If the dog is struggling to get the object up himself, or starts to show signs of impaired breathing such as wheezing, gasping for air, general struggling, and/or pawing at the mouth, then it's time to intervene.
 The first step that sometimes works is to open your dog's mouth and look to see if you can see the object that is causing the choking.
 Sometimes you may be able to see the object near the back of the dogs mouth.
 Be very careful trying to pull the object out, choking dogs will usually be stressed and will be more prone to bite.
 It's also possible that when trying to remove the object, you could push it further into the throat and cause more harm than good.
 Only attempt to remove the object by hand if you feel comfortable doing so, and the object appears that it will be easy to grasp and remove.

 - If you cannot remove the object by hand, the next step is to let gravity help.
 If you have a small or medium-sized dog, pick them up and hold them upside down.
 Sometimes the force of gravity will help to remove the object.
 If you have a large dog that you cannot fully lift up, let the dog keep his front paws on the ground but lift up the dog's hind legs and hold him tilted forward like you would a wheelbarrow.

 - If this doesn't work either, the next step is to try back blows.
 This is exactly what it sounds like.
-With the palm of your hand, give the dog 4 or 5 sharp blows between the shoulder blades.
+With the palm of your hand, give the dog four or five sharp blows between the shoulder blades.